Usama00004/DAX/README.md

 2. **Interactive Visuals**: If you want to provide interactive visuals, consider linking to a Power BI Service report or embedding the dashboard via Power BI embedded features.

 ## Contact
-For questions or feedback, please contact [Your Name](mailto:your.email@example.com).
+For questions or feedback, please contact [Usama Tahir](mailto:usamatahir00004@gmail.com).